Skip to content

 Problems while Running the Program#

 All cases (e.g. not enough of one ingredient, no/wrong values ...) should be handled, and an info message should be displayed.
 If in any case any unexpected behavior occurs, feel free to open an issue.
-Usually, a part of the actions are also logged into the log files.
+Usually, part of the actions is also logged into the log files.
 When submitting an error, please also provide the logs/debuglog.log file.

 Icons are Missing#

-Another reason may be, if you are using a custom style sheet with colors using rgb.
-If thats the case, please change the color codes to the hexadecimal representation of the color, because qtawesome can't handle rgb color codes.
+Another reason may be if you are using a custom style sheet with colors using rgb.
+If that's the case, please change the color codes to the hexadecimal representation of the color, because qtawesome can't handle rgb color codes.

 Changing Volume Unit#

-For the users of the machine, there is the possibility to set the EXP_MAKER_UNIT and EXP_MAKER_FACTOR option to change the displayed unit, for example to oz.
-Please take note that the units stored in the database are still in ml, and if inserting new recipes, you still need to provide them in ml.
-This feature is purely cosmetic and for the user of the maker tab when making cocktails, that no calculations need to be done while making cocktails.
+For the users of the machine, there is the possibility to set the EXP_MAKER_UNIT and EXP_MAKER_FACTOR options to change the displayed unit, for example to oz.
+Please note that the units stored in the database are still in ml, and if inserting new recipes, you still need to provide them in ml.
+This feature is purely cosmetic and for the user of the maker tab when making cocktails, so that no calculations need to be done while making cocktails.

 Restoring Database#